ToshioCP/Gobject-tutorial/src/sec3.src.md

 ## Separate the file into main.c, tdouble.h and tdouble.c

 Now it's time to separate the contents into three files, `main.c`, `tdouble.h` and `tdouble.c`.
-An object is defined with two files, header file and C source file.
+An object is defined by two files, header file and C source file.

 tdouble.h